About the Journal

 Ownership and management:

-Journal of Population Therapeutics and Clinical Pharmacology is published under the banner of Codon Publications, a privately-owned company.
-The administrative aspects of the journal are done through the coordinated effort of personnel located in Australia, Canada, and Singapore.
+Journal of Population Therapeutics and Clinical Pharmacology is published under the banner of Research Trentz, a privately-owned company.
+The administrative aspects of the journal are done through the coordinated effort of personnel located in India, Australia, Canada, and Singapore.
 Infrastructure for publication and technical support for online presence is provided by Open Journal Systems Company, Arizona, USA.
 Post-acceptance processing of articles is delegated to various companies.
 Services for doi and plagiarism check are provided by Crossref.

 The views and opinions expressed in JPTCP are not necessarily those of the publisher, editor, or editorial board members.
 The Publisher, editors or the editorial board members cannot be held responsible for any errors or consequences arising from the use of the information contained in JPTCP.
 Publication of an advertisement does not constitute an endorsement of the product by the publisher, editor or the editorial board members.